 Paatuwaqatsi Water is Life run calls attention to ongoing threats to Grand Canyon

-The runners are carrying a proclamation for the Arizona State Legislature, which calls on lawmakers to pass a water law to protect the Little Colorado River’s ecological system and sacred places, a press release from Black Mesa Trust said.
+During the run, which concluded May 1, runners carried a proclamation for the Arizona State Legislature, calling on lawmakers to pass a water law to protect the Little Colorado River’s ecological system and sacred places.

 “Among the sacred places is Sípàapu, cradle of present Hopi civilization [and] a place of emergence from the third world to the present fourth world,” said Vernon Masayesva, founder and executive director of Black Mesa Trust.
 “It is also a passageway to the spirit world.
 There is no water law protecting [the] Little Colorado River and other rivers in rural Arizona.”

-The Hopi runners will arrive in Phoenix April 30 where they will be received by leaders of the Salt River Pima-Maricopa Indian Community.
-They will complete the run to Steele Indian School Park, formerly Phoenix Indian School, May 1, where they will be greeted by Hopi sinom, attending the Gathering of Clans celebration.
+The Hopi runners arrived in Phoenix April 30 where they were received by leaders of the Salt River Pima-Maricopa Indian Community.
+They completed the run to Steele Indian School Park, formerly Phoenix Indian School, May 1 where they were greeted by Hopi sinom, attending the Gathering of Clans celebration.

 Masayesva said part of the point of the rally is to protest the Arizona court decision denying the Hopi Tribe its right to use the Little Colorado River to practice their religious beliefs and traditions.